The Birth of a Nation

-In spite of its divisiveness, The Birth of a Nation was a huge commercial success across the nation—grossing more than any previous motion picture—and it profoundly influenced both the film industry and American culture.
-The film has been acknowledged as an inspiration for the rebirth of the Ku Klux Klan, which took place only a few months after its release.
+In spite of its divisiveness, The Birth of a Nation was a massive commercial success across the nation—grossing far more than any previous motion picture—and it profoundly influenced both the film industry and American culture.
+Adjusted for inflation, the film remains one of the highest-grossing films ever made.
+It has been acknowledged as an inspiration for the rebirth of the Ku Klux Klan, which took place only a few months after its release.
 In 1992, the Library of Congress deemed the film "culturally, historically, or aesthetically significant" and selected it for preservation in the National Film Registry.

 Plot

-The film consists of two parts of similar length.
-The first part closes with the assassination of Abraham Lincoln, after which there is an intermission.
-At the New York premiere, Dixon spoke on stage between the parts, reminding the audience that the dramatic version of The Clansman appeared in that venue nine years previously.
-"Mr. Dixon also observed that he would have allowed none but the son of a Confederate soldier to direct the film version of The Clansman."

 Part 1: Civil War of United States

-The film follows two juxtaposed families.
-One is the Northern Stonemans: abolitionist U.S. Representative Austin Stoneman (based on the Reconstruction-era Representative Thaddeus Stevens of Pennsylvania), his daughter, and two sons.
-The other is the Southern Camerons: Dr. Cameron, his wife, their three sons and two daughters.
-Phil, the elder Stoneman son, falls in love with Margaret Cameron, during the brothers' visit to the Cameron estate in South Carolina, representing the Old South.
-Meanwhile, young Ben Cameron (modeled after Leroy McAfee) idolizes a picture of Elsie Stoneman.
+Phil, the elder son of the Stonemans (a Northern family), falls in love with Margaret Cameron (the daughter of a Southern family), during a visit to the Cameron estate in South Carolina.
+There, Margaret's brother Ben idolizes a picture of Elsie Stoneman, Phil's sister.
 When the Civil War arrives, the young men of both families enlist in their respective armies.
-The younger Stoneman and two of the Cameron brothers are killed in combat.
-Meanwhile, the Cameron women are rescued by Confederate soldiers who rout a black militia after an attack on the Cameron home.
-Ben Cameron leads a heroic final charge at the Siege of Petersburg, earning the nickname of "the Little Colonel", but he is also wounded and captured.
+The younger Stoneman and two of the Cameron brothers die in combat.
+Meanwhile, a black militia attacks the Cameron home and is routed by Confederate soldiers who save the Cameron women.
+Leading the final charge at the Siege of Petersburg, Ben Cameron earns the nickname of "the Little Colonel", but is also wounded and captured.
 He is then taken to a Union military hospital in Washington, D.C.

-During his stay at the hospital, he is told that he will be hanged.
-Also at the hospital, he meets Elsie Stoneman, whose picture he has been carrying; she is working there as a nurse.
-Elsie takes Cameron's mother, who had traveled to Washington to tend her son, to see Abraham Lincoln, and Mrs. Cameron persuades the President to pardon Ben.
-When Lincoln is assassinated at Ford's Theatre, his conciliatory postwar policy expires with him.
-In the wake of the president's death, Austin Stoneman and other Radical Republicans are determined to punish the South, employing harsh measures that Griffith depicts as having been typical of the Reconstruction Era.
+During his stay at the hospital, he learns that he will be hanged.
+Working there as a nurse is Elsie Stoneman, whose picture he has been carrying.
+Elsie takes Cameron's mother who traveled there to tend her son and to see Abraham Lincoln.
+Mrs. Cameron persuades him to pardon Ben.
+After Lincoln's assassination, his conciliatory postwar policy expires with him.
+Elsie's father and other Radical Republicans are determined to punish the South.